Updated October 2019

 Healthcare Policy Issues

 Canada is a leading market for U.S. pharmaceutical exporters and among the top ten pharmaceutical markets globally due to a growing elderly population, high per capita pharmaceutical spending, and an advanced regulatory system.
-While recent Supreme Court rulings may improve intellectual property protection in Canada, the government has also proposed new regulations to lower prices for patented medicines by revising its reference pricing system, using pharmacoeconomic evaluations, and forcing companies to disclose confidential pricing agreements.
-There have not been significant changes to Canada’s market authorization and product certification requirements for medical devices since 2011.
-Health Canada, as part of its engagement with the International Medical Devices Regulators Forum, is working to align its information requirements for quality management systems with other regulators participating in the forum, in anticipation of one unified set of requirements recognized by Health Canada in late 2017.
+However, the government has proposed new regulations that would lower prices for patented medicines by revising its reference pricing system by, for example, using pharmacoeconomic evaluations, and that would require disclosure of non-public and sensitive pricing agreements.
+If put in place, these regulations could severely limit patient access to innovative medicine and discourage investment in the market.

 Canada's Medical Device Sector